onthecodepath/iOS-Interview-Questions/README.md

 - [Thread Management](https://github.com/onthecodepath/iOS-Interview-Questions#thread-management)
     - What is the difference between atomic and non-atomic synthesized properties?
     - What is the difference between a stack vs a heap?
+    - What is GCD?
+    - Explain the difference between Serial vs Concurrent.
 - [Unit Testing](https://github.com/onthecodepath/iOS-Interview-Questions#unit-testing)
     - What is the purpose of unit testing?
 What are the benefits?
 - [View / Storyboard](https://github.com/onthecodepath/iOS-Interview-Questions#view--storyboard)